sanskrit/learnsanskrit.org/content/vyakarana/sounds/hal-sandhi.md

 }

 {s yay} includes all consonants except for the sibilants ({s z, S, s, h}).
-So the following changes are mandatory, by rule 8.4.58:
+So the following changes are mandatory by rule 8.4.58:

 {ex

-saMgacchati > saGgacchati

-saMjaya > saJjaya

-saMtuSTa > santuSTa
+aMkita > aGkita

-saMbhava > sambhava
+ruMdhanti > rundhanti

 }